St. Alban the Martyr

 During demolition the ruins frame St Alban's Church with the new Brinklow Tower to the left

-Great efforts were made by the Parochial Church Council to find appropriate new homes for the ornaments of the Church.
+Great efforts were made by St Patrick's Parochial Church Council to find appropriate new homes for the ornaments of the Church.

 Today several items from St Patrick's Church can be seen in St Alban's: the Rood Beam; the two stained glass windows of St Thomas of Canterbury and St James of Nisibis from the Lady Chapel, refurbished and installed in the South aisle as a memorial to Canon Harding; fine wrought iron railings from the side of the Blessed Sacrament Chapel, made by the Bromsgrove Guild, now forming the side of the Lady Chapel; paintings of the Holy Family and St Peter; and the statue of St Patrick.